Keurings

 Young and mature horses are evaluated by a judging committee led by a KWPN inspector.
 The jury looks at foals, yearlings and two-year-olds for premium grading, as well as horses three and older for acceptance into the studbook.
 There are also performance classes such as the IBOP, the Global Equine Sires Cup for young dressage horses and the Global Equine Sires Cup free jumping competition for young jumpers and hunters.
 In addition to the Riding type horses, Gelders and harness horses are also judged.

-To award breeders of horses bred and born in North America, Iron Spring Farm sponsors the Keuring Championship Awards, These awards will distribute prize money and recognize the Champion and Reserve Champion Foal and Mature Horses (3-7 year-old stallion, mare or gelding) in each of the breeding direction: dressage, jumper, hunter, harness and Gelders.
+To award breeders of horses bred and born in North America, Iron Spring Farm sponsors the Keuring Championship Awards.
+These awards will distribute prize money and recognize the Champion and Reserve Champion Foal and Mature Horses (3-7 year-old stallion, mare or gelding) in each of the breeding direction: dressage, jumper, hunter, harness and Gelders.

 Depending on interest in attending an inspection, the KWPN-NA office, Jury and Board of Directors decide the dates and locations of the inspections across the states and provinces of the U.S. and Canada.
 Inspections are open to eligible KWPN horses and those registered with an ‘Erkend’ studbook, that are owned by current KWPN-NA members.

-Different from inspections in Holland is that it is possible to present foals through two-year-olds, mares and geldings for stud-book and predicates, as well as the initial inspection of stallions for approval—plus performance classes such as the IBOP for keur or the IBOP predicate, the DG Bar Cup (comparable to the Pavo Cup) and the Global Equine Sires Cup—at the same location on the same day.
+Different from inspections in The Netherlands, is that it is possible to present foals through two-year-olds, mares and geldings for stud-book and predicates, as well as the initial inspection of stallions for approval—plus performance classes such as the IBOP for keur or the IBOP predicate, the DG Bar Cup (comparable to the Pavo Cup) and the Global Equine Sires Cup—at the same location on the same day.
 In effect it is possible for a PROK mare to be accepted into the studbook, earn her ster predicate, become keur eligible (voorlopig keur) and pass her IBOP at one keuring, thereby going from foalbook to Elite in one day.

 Who is eligible to go to a keuring?